Carstig/labinet/README.md

 #To visualize the eval results
 tensorboard --logdir=eval

-#TO visualize the training results
+#To visualize the training results
 tensorboard --logdir=training
 ```